A Wide Array of Experience and Backgrounds

 Evidence of Accomplishment

 Each application is evaluated for academic and professional accomplishments.
-Applicants are eligible to apply to the program if they have completed a bachelor's degree by July 2013.
+Applicants are eligible to apply to the MFin program if they have a bachelor's degree or will have completed one by July 2016.
 Students with a three-year bachelor's degree from an international university are also eligible to apply.

 Range of Experience